avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 [ACP-77 (Reinventing Subnets)](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets) opens the door to managing an L1 validator set (stored on the P-Chain) from any chain on the Avalanche Network.
 The P-Chain allows a Subnet to specify a "validator manager".
 This `(blockchainID, address)` pair is responsible for sending Warp messages contained within `RegisterL1ValidatorTx` and `SetL1ValidatorWeightTx` on the P-Chain.
 This enables an on-chain program to add, modify the weight of, and remove validators.

-On each validator set change, the P-Chain is willing to sign an `AddressedCall` to notify any onchain program tracking the validator set.
-Onchain programs must be able to interpret this message, so they can trigger the appropriate action.
-The 2 kinds of `AddressedCall`s [defined in ACP-77](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#p-chain-warp-message-payloads) are `RegisterL1ValidatorMessage` and `L1ValidatorWeightMessage`.
+On each validator set change, the P-Chain is willing to sign an `AddressedCall` to notify any on-chain program tracking the validator set.
+On-chain programs must be able to interpret this message, so they can trigger the appropriate action.
+The 2 kinds of `AddressedCall`s [defined in ACP-77](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#p-chain-warp-message-payloads) are `L1ValidatorRegistrationMessage` and `L1ValidatorWeightMessage`.

 Given these assumptions and the fact that most of the active blockchains on Avalanche mainnet are EVM-based, we propose defining a reference implementation for a Solidity smart contract that can: